smarekp/dicebag/README.md

 # dicebag

-Dicebag is a Discord bot for rolling dice using dice notation.
+Dicebag is a Discord bot for rolling dice using dice notation, with few additional commands useful for role-playing groups.
 Please see the [GreenImp/rpg-dice-roller readme][3] for more information about supported notation.

 [Click here to invite Dicebag to your own Discord server!][4]